 Mukherjee's case and Miss Neera Mehta's case are entitled to greater weight than the order of the Industrial Tribunal in Netrapal Singh's case.
 The Industrial Tribunal has not considered all the issues involved affecting a large number of Mobile Booking Clerks whose services were dispensed with by the respondents in view of the discontinuance of the scheme.
 The question whether the volunteers who had continuously worked for a period of more than a year are entitled to be treated as temporary employees was considered by the Tribunal in Samir Kumar Mukherjee's case, in the context of the constitutional guarantees enshrined in Articles 14 and 21 of the Constitution.

-The question whether Mobile Booking Clerks were entitled to the protection of para 2511 of the Indian Railway Establishment Manual relating to the regularisation of casual labour after they have completed four months' service, the relevance of which was held by the Tribunal in Miss Neera Mehta's case, in the light of the decision of the Supreme Court in Inderpal Yadav Vs. U.O.I., 1985(2) SLR 248.
+The question whether Mobile Booking Clerks were entitled to the protection of para.2511 of the Indian Railway Establishment Manual relating to the regularisation of casual labour after they have completed four months' service, the relevance of 14.8.81 which was adopted by the respondents as the cut-off date for the purpose of determining eligibility to regularise volunteer/Mobile Booking Clerks and the implications of the discontinuance of the scheme by the Railway Board on 17.11.86 have been exhaustively considered by the Tribunal in Miss Neera Mehta's case, in the light of the decision of the Supreme Court in Inderpal Yadav Vs. U.O.I., 1985(2) SLR 248.

 The Industrial Tribunal had no occasion to consider these aspects in its order dated 29.9.1986.

-Shri Jagjit Singh further contended that some of the applications are not maintainable on the ground that they are barred by limitation in view of the provisions of Sections 20 and 21 of the Administrative Tribunals Act, 1985.
+18. Shri Jagjit Singh further contended that some of the applications are not maintainable on the ground that they are barred by limitation in view of the provisions of Sections 20 and 21 of the Administrative Tribunals Act, 1985.